-It should be ensured that whoever is employed to carry out the works, that the following are in place or available:
+In general, it should be ensured that whoever is employed to carry out the works that the following is in place or available:

-- A written plan of works and risk assessment specific to the task. - Suitable PPE (Personal Protective Equipment) and RPE (Respiratory Protective Equipment) is provided. - Suitable and certified equipment is used. - Supervision and training records are present and in relation to the specific tasks being undertaken. - Suitable insurance is in place. - Appropriate arrangements for waste disposal. - A statement is made on completion of the works.
+- A written plan of works and risk assessment specific to the task; - Adequate Personal Protective Equipment / Respiratory Protective Equipment; - Adequate and certified equipment is used; - Supervision and Training is present /has been conducted and it is specific to the task being undertaken; - Suitable insurance is in place; - Appropriate arrangements for waste disposal have been made; - A statement is made on completion of the works.

-Managing ACM's in the work-place, as detailed within (CAR 2012) 'Control of Asbestos Regulations 2012'.
-Works with asbestos insulating board, insulation or sprayed coatings are normally subject to additional requirements as laid down within these regulations.
-Such work can normally only be undertaken by contractors licensed by the Health and Safety Executive (HSE)
+All work with asbestos (in the work-place) is covered by the Control of Asbestos Regulations 2012.
+Works with asbestos insulating board, insulation or coating are normally subject to additional requirements as laid down with these regulations.
+Such work can normally only be undertaken by contractors licensed by the Health and Safety Executive.